Eric Adams: Personal life

 Adams has never been married.
 He has a son, Jordan Coleman, with former girlfriend Chrisena Coleman.
 His son is a graduate of American University, and is a filmmaker and television actor.
 Adams is currently in a relationship with Tracey Collins, the Senior Youth Development Director for the New York City Department of Education.
-Adams has earned the nickname "Nightlife Mayor" due to his penchant for frequently clubbing in the city on Friday and Saturday nights.
+Adams earned the nickname "Nightlife Mayor" due to his penchant for frequently clubbing in the city on Friday and Saturday nights.

 Adams is a non-denominational Christian.
 In September 2023, along with New York City Police Commissioner Edward Caban, Adams became a Prince Hall Freemason as well as a 32nd Degree Member of the Scottish Rite.
 He has cited Mahatma Gandhi as an inspiration.

 Adams frequently refers to himself in the third person.

 Plant-based diet

 In 2016, Adams switched to a plant-based diet after his diagnosis of type 2 diabetes.
 Adams researched alternatives to lifelong insulin injections and sought opinions of physicians including Caldwell B. Esselstyn Jr. of the Cleveland Clinic.
 Adams made lifestyle changes to treat his diabetes.
 He switched to a whole food plant-based diet, removing animal products, processed sugar, salt, oil, and processed starches.
 He also began exercising regularly, using an exercise bike and treadmill in his office.
 Within six months, he lost 30 lb, reversed his diabetes, and reduced his blood pressure and cholesterol levels.
 He has said that he wants to encourage others to switch to a healthier diet, and that some of the public health spending for diabetes should go toward lifestyle changes rather than treating disease.
 In February 2022, after several accounts surfaced of Adams eating fish in public, questions emerged about whether Adams was truly a vegan.
 He responded that while he follows a plant-based diet, "I am perfectly imperfect and have occasionally eaten fish."

 In October 2020, Adams published the plant-based advocacy cookbook, Healthy at Last: A Plant-Based Approach to Preventing and Reversing Diabetes and Other Chronic Illnesses, which also chronicles his health journey.
 He was also a contributor to the 2021 anthology Brotha Vegan: Black Men Speak on Food, Identity, Health, and Society.
 In Healthy at Last, he wrote that he initially followed his doctor's orders for taking medication before later switching to a plant-based diet with a doctor's consultation.
 However, in the 2023 Netflix documentary You Are What You Eat: A Twin Experiment, Adams claimed never to have used the medication.
 He also endorsed not taking medication that a doctor recommends in favor of the pure plant-based diet.